 You, as an IT Administrator, can update the SPF records based on the Exclaimer Simple Mail Transfer Protocol (SMTP) hosts.

 Warning: Make sure you are aware of your region code before you update the SPF records.
 You need to enter the 'region code' for the SPF records to update successfully:

 Multiple SPF records are not recommended as this can cause issues with delivery and/or spam classification.

-DNS information is gathered from all the domain name servers across the Internet and stored at the Central Registry - hosting companies and Internet Service Providers interact with this registry on a regular basis to obtain updated DNS information.
+DNS information is gathered from all the domain name servers across the Internet and stored at the Central Registry.
+Hosting companies and Internet Service providers interact with this registry on a regular basis to obtain the updated DNS information.

-All domains publish MX records so we know what servers can receive email for the domain.
-So, when an email is sent, the sending mail server looks up the MX record in the DNS to obtain the relevant IP address.
+- mail exchanger record (MX) are resource records within the DNS which specify a mail server responsible for accepting email messages on behalf of a recipient's domain, together with a preference value which is used to prioritise delivery if multiple mail servers are available.
+All domains publish MX records so we know which servers can receive email for the domain.
+So, when an email is sent, the sending mail server looks up for the MX record in the DNS to obtain the relevant IP address.